spenczar/spenczar.com/content/2013_08_26_data-science-culture.md

 scientist is the ability to shape the culture around them, to convince others to use data to inform their decisions.

-The best data scientists are the ones who transform their company they come to.
+The best data scientists are the ones who transform their company.
 They motivate an entire organization to make decisions by measurement and numbers.
 They do not do all analysis themselves - they turn those around them into analysts.